Why go high-efficiency?

 for households of five or more

 Keep in mind a water heater that’s too small can prevent you from using hot water in multiple places at once (like the shower and dishwasher).
-If you’re in doubt, it’s OK to size up — bigger heat pump water heaters can be more efficient in the long run, since they’re less likely to rely on backup electric resistance heating.
+If you’re in doubt, it’s OK to size up — bigger hybrid electric water heaters can be more efficient in the long run, since they’re less likely to rely on backup electric resistance heating.

 What about tankless?
-Tankless water heaters (also known as on-demand water heaters) are nearly as efficient as heat pump water heaters, and a great choice for homes with existing gas-powered water heat.
+Tankless water heaters (also known as on-demand water heaters) are nearly as efficient as hybrid electric heat pump water heaters, and a great choice for homes with existing gas-powered water heat.

 How much space you’ll need

-If your current water heater is in a tight space, check that there is enough room for a heat pump water heater — they’re often slightly taller than conventional models and they require more open air space to operate, about 750 cubic feet.
-Even if space is at a premium, it’s possible a heat pump water heater can be installed in a closet with features like louvered doors and proper ventilation or ducting.
+If your current water heater is in a tight space, check that there is enough room for a hybrid electric water heater — they’re often slightly taller than conventional models and they require more open air space to operate, about 750 cubic feet.
+Even if space is at a premium, it’s possible a hybrid electric water heater can be installed in a closet with features like louvered doors and proper ventilation or ducting.

 The recovery rate is the number of gallons of hot water a water heater can provide within an hour after being completely drained.
 If you use hot water often throughout the day, look for a water heater with a higher recovery rate.

-Compared with conventional electric models, heat pump water heaters typically have higher recovery rates.
+Compared with conventional electric models, hybrid electric water heaters typically have higher recovery rates.

 Uniform Energy Factor (UEF) rating